 But my propensity for last-minute work isn't because I'm lazy.
 I'm busy.
 Some days I feel like I'm straddling a firehose trying to decide which conflagration to extinguish.
 Like getting ready for winter.
 Yes, we know it's coming, but until it does, why worry?
 I keep an eve on the weather but give forecasts a healthy dose of skepticism even with the bells and whistles of alert days and all the fancy gad get notifications that let is knowit's going to snow an inch.
 It's not the end of the world.
 But recently when predictions were for a major rain event-and only some snow-something inside of me said it was time to get ready.
 Getting rain in winter is never good.
 I was ready-sort of.
-The plow was attached to the old pickup and I pried open my wallet to replace its 15-year-old tires and the rundown battery.
+The plow was attached to the old pickup and I pried the rundown battery.
 I found my myriad of battered snow shovelsgood enough for another winter-and dug out my 40-year-old stocking cap.
 Then there was the snowblower-right where Thad parked it last spring.
-It started right up, but when I pulled it free from the frozen ground I discovered a flat tire
+It started right up, but when I pulled it free from the frozen ground I discovered a flat tire off for another day, Hoaded the snowblower into the back of my truck with the cleveruse of an old pallet as a makeshift ramp and took it to a local garage where I had tubes put in both tires.